Arts & Humanities Seed Funding

 Call for Applications: NMSU's Arts and Humanities Seed Grants

-RCSI anticipates making multiple awards of up to $10,000), or the amount requested in the proposal to be submitted for external funding, whichever is less.
-The seed grant may be used to support:
+RCED anticipates making multiple awards of up to $10,000, or the amount requested in the proposal to be submitted for external funding, whichever is less.
+Additionally, RCED will allow collaborative teams of three or more to apply for up to $20,000 for AI-related projects (see FAQ below for more information).

-- 1. the preparation of an external funding proposal, or
+- the preparation of an external funding proposal, or

 Please direct questions to ras@nmsu.edu and include in the subject line "Arts and Humanities Seed Grants: Question."